 Food and math just seem to go together.
 In fact, I dedicated a whole Pinterest board to it.
 Have fun adding, subtracting, multiplying, dividing, measuring and graphing your students’ favorite foods.

 What better way to get kids excited about their own learning than to have them create problems for their classmates to solve?
 I have used this strategy in the past and have seen much success.
 Students LOVE to see the problems they create solved by their friends.
 They especially like inserting their names into word problems.

 This one is for all of you visual learners out here!
 Clear and student friendly visual representations are always a must when talking about student engagement.
 Visuals will hold their attention and help them better understand abstract ideas.

 27. Acting It Out

 Many times our kids get stumped when trying to solve a word problem.
 Have students actually act out the word problem using real life objects.
 This will help them “see” what is actually happening in the word problem.
 The extra bonus is that students work on their acting chops.

 28. Sing Songs

 Music is a great way to start a math lesson.
 You can even use it as a brain break.
-There are a lot of music video resources on the web.
+There are a lot of music resources on the web.
 Take a look around and see what you can find for your grade level.

 There are so many ways to differentiate a math lesson.
 You can differentiate by content (what is being learned), process (the actual activity) or the product (how student demonstrated mastery).
 You can breakdown many roadblocks for kids by meeting them where they are on their math journey.